rydmike/flex_color_picker/README.md

 area.
 The top toolbar buttons are plain icon only buttons.
 For the bottom dialog action buttons you can choose between `TextButton`, `OutlinedButton` and `ElevatedButton` for each button.

-The used icons can be changed from default ones, as can used tooltips.
+The used icons can be changed from default ones, as can their used tooltips.
 The labels on the bottom action buttons can also be changed.
-By the default, they like the tooltips, use Material localizations, so they should work well enough out of the box for most locales.
+By the default they, like the tooltips, use Material localizations, so they work well enough out of the box for most locales.
 The bottom action buttons can also use the default or customized OK and Cancel **icons as prefix** icons to the labels.
 These icons are always shared with the corresponding icons defined for the top toolbar icon buttons.

-The recommendation is to not use the top and bottom action buttons at the same time, but rather select one of the two options.
+The recommendation is to **not** use the top and bottom action buttons at the same time, but rather select one of the two options.
 The API does however allow using both or even a mix and match.
-It is for example possible to show **Cancel** and **OK** actions at the bottom of the dialog, and also add just the 'x' close icon in the upper end corner of the dialog that also cancel-closes the dialog as expected.
-This is still a pretty nice combination.
+It is for example possible to show **Cancel** and **OK** actions at the bottom of the dialog, and also add just the 'x' close icon in the upper end corner of the dialog.
+This 'x' icon then also cancel closes the dialog as expected, this is a usable combination.
-Adding the **OK** icon button (by default a check icon) as a select and close button to the top toolbar is a bit unconventional, if you also have the OK enabled on the bottom actions.
-Without it enabled, the OK and Close buttons on the toolbar is a nice and compact alternative to select and close the dialog.
+Adding the **OK** icon button (by default a check icon) as a select close button to the top toolbar is a bit unconventional, if you also have the OK as a bottom action.
+Without it enabled, the OK and Close buttons on the toolbar are a nice and compact alternative to selecting color or cancelling the dialog.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-17.png?raw=true" alt="Picker 17"/>

 The bottom action buttons, and their style depend on their ambient theme.

-There are a few more dialog action buttons design properties you can adjust, please se the [ColorPickerActionButtons API reference](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerActionButtons-class.html) for additional details.
+There are more dialog action buttons design properties you can adjust, please see the [ColorPickerActionButtons API reference](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerActionButtons-class.html) for additional details.